hakavlad/nohang/README.md

 ## Solution

 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
-This is a simple and lightweight OOM preventer written in C.
+This is a very lightweight OOM preventer written in C.
 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems whitten in C++ and developed by Facebook.
 - Use of nohang.